Nebraska State Republican Party Constitution Amended January 21, 2023, in Elkhorn, Nebraska

 Section 1.
 TIME OF HOLDING.
 A State Convention shall be held in even numbered years on a date to be fixed by the State Central Committee.

 Section 2.
 POWERS AND DUTIES OF CONVENTION.
-The Convention shall nominate candidates for such elective state offices as are expected from the operation of the direct primary laws, formulate and promulgate a state platform during the year in which a presidential election occurs, select a State Central Committee, select electors for President and Vice President of the United States, exercise such other powers as ordinarily vested in conventions and transact such business as shall properly come before it.
+The Convention shall formulate and promulgate a state platform, select a State Central Committee, select electors for President and Vice President of the United States, exercise such other powers as ordinarily vested in conventions and transact such business as shall properly come before it.

 Vacancy on Ticket — How Filled

 Section 1.
-Should any vacancy arise on the ballot for any cause after a primary election, such vacancy shall be filled by a quorum of the (1) State Central Committee in the case of State office or United States Senator; (2) Congressional District Committee in the case of the United States Representative, and (3) County Central Committee in the case of County offices; in the manner and time provided by law.
+GENERAL ELECTIONS.
+Should any vacancy arise on the ballot for any cause after a primary election, such vacancy shall be filled by a quorum of the (1) State Central Committee in the case of State office or United States Senator, (2) Congressional District Committee in the case of the United States Representative, or (3) County Central Committee in the case of County offices, in the manner and time provided by law.
 The Chairman of the appropriate committee shall call a meeting of the committee at a place designated by him at such time as to permit the filing of the Certificate of the Nomination of a candidate with the proper election officers in the time and manner provided by law.

 State Party Administration